docandrew/AOC2021/README.md

 minutes after figuring out part 1.
 I changed the simulation to end once we overshot the target rather than continuing to run for a set number of steps.
 It's much quicker this way.

+## Day 18 Notes:

+Part 1: What a doozy.
+Lots of fighting with Ada's Multiway_Trees package, but it provided everything I needed once I dug into it.
+Tricky parts were finding the left and right (if they exist) elements of a deeply-nested pair, I just ended up flattening the tree with a DFS and using some vector index magic to figure it out.
+Took me a long time to get it all figured out.
+One hack that's really dirty but I'm also kind of proud - I couldn't get the Multiway_Trees package to splice/copy/whatever two rooted trees, so I just dumped 'em to strings, concatenated and added the extra `[`, `,` and `]` and re-read it in.

+I had the temptation of doing everything with mucking about with the textual representation, but I'm glad I didn't, since a lot of the helper functions were most easily written with a recursive solution.

+Part 2: Fairly straightforward, just did an O(n^2) pairwise comparison of everything.
+I'm not sure that there's a quicker way to do this, honestly.
+The whole thing still finishes in less than a second.